Yakumo-nuri

 Shibo Urushi (Patterned Urushi) 紋漆

 The pattern is drawn onto the pen with metal powder, then Urushi is applied on the surface before the artisan polishes it, allowing the metal to shine through.
-The metallic shine unique to metal powder gives a somewhat futuristic impression.
+The metallic shine unique to metal powder gives a futuristic impression.

 The artisan begins by drawing patterns upon a base layer of Urushi and refined gold powder before coating it with a lustrous layer of transparent Urushi.